 What is the difference between New England and Manhattan clam chowder?

-The soup is delicious as is, but some topping suggestion that goes well are:
+The soup is delicious as is, but some toppings suggestion that goes well with it are:

 - Bacon crumbs or chopped bacon

 - Chopped green onion or parsley

 Here are some of my favorite sides to go with this dish:

 First, let it completely cool at room temperature.
 Then, transfer leftovers to an airtight container and refrigerate them for up to 3 days.